qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_metasearch.rst

   :alt: Managing Catalogue Services
   :align: right

-The 'Services' tab allows the user to manage all available catalogue services.
+The :guilabel:`Services` tab allows the user to manage all available catalogue services.
 MetaSearch provides a default list of Catalogue Services, which can be added by pressing 'Add default services' button.